Argentina: Contracts of employment

 - The general rule is that employment contracts are open ended, although fixed-term and "contingency" contracts may be used in certain circumstances, while specific contracts apply in relation to, for example, seasonal work.
 (See Types of contract)

-- There is no general requirement that employment contracts must be in writing, and the employer is not obliged to provide an employee with a written statement of the terms of employment.
+- There is no general requirement that employment contracts must be in writing (with the exception of fixed-term contracts), and the employer is not obliged to provide an employee with a written statement of the terms of employment.
 (See Written statement of terms of employment)

 - The employer has a limited right to change unilaterally some non-essential terms of employment, but essential terms cannot be varied to the employee's detriment even by agreement with the employee.
 (See Variation of contract)